PREVIOUS: Anger & the Brain (Part 4)

 b) ‘Motivational Direction’ (approach-withdrawal)

-Approach – The LEFT lobe of the PFC mainly produces chemical connections which allow us to experience pleasurable emotions (joy, interest, relief, love, pleasure…), which make it easy for us to be close to others.
+Approach – The LEFT lobe of the PFC mainly produces chemical connections which allow us to experience pleasurable emotions (joy, interest, relief, love, pleasure…), making it easy for us to be close to others.
 Damage to this side causes depression.

-ALSO – it mainly controls verbal tasks, & making decisions about what experiences to store in memory.
+ALSO – it mainly controls verbal ability, & making decisions about what experiences to store in memory.
 ‘Positive’ emotions improve verbal memory, but hinder spatial memory.

 However – anger seems to be a special case, since it’s more likely to activate the LEFT lobe of the prefrontal cortex.
-Even though we have been taught to think of anger as a negative, Señorita Neus Herrero, (U. of Valencia, Spain) points out that
+Even though we’ve been taught to think of anger as a negative, Señorita Neus Herrero, (U. of Valencia, Spain) points out that :

 “Normally when we get angry we show a natural tendency to get closer to what made us angry, to try to eliminate it.”